oksigma/etch-pwa-baseline/README.md

 # Flask PWA
-> A progressive webapp template - to test with Azure.
+> A progressive webapp template - to test with Azure, minor mod for push.

 Flask PWA is supposed to be a goto template when I start a new Flask project.
 It is constructed on a Model-Template-Controller perspective, which I find clear enough for my current projects.